KacperWybranski/SpeedcubeTimer/README.md

 * Get new scramble automatically after you finish solve.
 * Access details about your previous results by tapping on the list.
 * Remove unwanted solves with "edit" button or swipe gesture on row.
-* Change cube scramble by selecting different cube in settings (suported: 3x3 and 2x2).
+* Change cube scramble by selecting different cube in settings (suported: 2x2, 3x3, 4x4).
 * Store your results on 10 different session for each cube (ex. one hand, bld)
 * Turn on preinspection in settings if you need.
+* Keep track of your records.

 ### Future plans:

 * Add storing data in user defaults.
 * Add support for more cubes.
 * Add possibility to use own identifier insetad of number of session.
-* Add records section above all results.